EnriqueInTech/osticket-prereqs/README.md

 </p>

 <p>
   <strong>10.
-Install MySQL:</strong><br>
+Install the MySQL database:</strong><br>
-  - Download MySQL 5.5.62 (look for mysql-5.5.62-win32.msi) and run the installer.<br>
+  - Download MySQL 5.5.62 (mysql-5.5.62-win32.msi) from the installation files.<br>
-  - In the setup wizard, select Typical Setup and click Launch Configuration Wizard after installation.<br>
+  - In the setup wizard, select Typical as the Setup Type and select Launch the MySQL Instance Configuration Wizard after installation to finish.<br>
   - Choose Standard Configuration and set the root password to Password1.
 </p>